In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 Companies would prefer that you know how to use SwiftUI, UIKit, or one of the other big hitters, because testing is a much smaller topic – there aren't nearly as many things to learn.

-So, testing is important, testing matters, and I'd love to teach you how to write great tests.
+So, testing is important, testing matters, and if you want to be a great overall developer you need to learn how to write great tests.
 But only after you've mastered the fundamentals of app development – after you've had some success, felt the rush of having your app live on the App Store, and mastered testing.

-The fourth extension skill I'd like to discuss is software architecture, which is really about how we write code.
+The fourth extension skill we'd like to discuss is software architecture, which is really about how we write code.

-You're going to write some terrible code when you're first starting out – code so bad that it probably violates the Geneva convention.
+You're going to write some terrible code when you're first starting out.

 That's okay because that's how you learn.
-You don't start good – you get good by being bad for a long time, just like LeBron James wasn't born a champion basketball player.
+You don't start good – you get good by being bad for a long time and learning better ways of doing things with experience and exposure.

 The point is that you stick with your bad code until you figure out how to do better.
 That's where software architecture comes in.
 Looking at tried-and-true techniques for structuring your code to make it easier to read, use, modify, and maintain in the long run.